nikkilr88/100-days-of-code/log.md

+### Day 59 (July 26, 2017):

+**Today's Progress**: Took a break from the bootcamp to work on my portfolio.
+Lots of refactoring today.

+**Thoughts:** It has been a long day.
+I put a lot of time into it, but not much has changed.
+It's slowly looking better, though.

 ### Day 58 (July 25, 2017):

 **Today's Progress**: Finished up the blog project and the RESTful Routing section of the bootcamp.
 I hope to improve on it after learning some more and redo my portfoilio in Express.
 I also completed 1 "learnyounode" FCC challenge.